hudochenkov/stylelint-order/README.md

 ## Thanks

-`properties-order` and `properties-alphabetical-order` code and README are based on the `declaration-block-properties-order` rule which was a core rule prior to stylelint 8.0.0.
+`properties-order` and `properties-alphabetical-order` code and README were based on the `declaration-block-properties-order` rule which was a core rule prior to stylelint 8.0.0.

 [npm-version-img]: https://img.shields.io/npm/v/stylelint-order.svg
 [npm-downloads-img]: https://img.shields.io/npm/dm/stylelint-order.svg